Cremyll: History

-The Cornish side of Plymouth Sound was not always Cornish.
-It was incorporated into Anglo-Saxon territory in 705 CE in order to secure both banks of the estuary against Viking raids.
+Land on the Rame Peninsula was the earliest to be granted to an Anglo-Saxon Landholder as King Geraint of Dumnonia granted land at 'Magor' or Maker to the Abbey of Sherborne.
+However the area likely remained in Cornish control after Athelstan set the modern border at the Tamar in the 10th Century.
 An area of the Rame Peninsula, (up to Kingsand) remained as part of Devon until 1844, when it was made part of Cornwall.
 The village is on the most easterly extension of the Rame Peninsula, known as the "Forgotten Corner."

 Culture and community

 Today the Cremyll Ferry carries foot passengers and cyclists from Cremyll to Plymouth.
 Cremyll is on the South West Coast Path which is the longest of the waymarked long-distance footpaths in England.

-Cremyll Road in Torpoint is named after the Cremyll settlement.
+Cremyll Road in Torpoint and Cremyll Road in Reading are named after the Cremyll settlement.

 The Edgcumbe Arms, an inn which dates back to the 17th century, was destroyed by fire and rebuilt in 1995.

-Cremyll's former schoolroom and chapel was built at the expense of the William Edgcumbe in 1867.
+Cremyll's former schoolroom and chapel was built at the expense of William Edgcumbe in 1867.
 It is now a private residence, the Old School Rooms.